Tanag3r/stratascratch_projects/README.md

 # stratascratch_projects
 **Ownership:** Prompt and dataset is from stratascratch.com, solution notebook & feature engineering scripts are my own work.

+#### Work-in-Progess:
+- Resolving issue [#13](https://github.com/Tanag3r/stratascratch_projects/issues/13), apologies for the mess in the main notebook.
+- Implementing, integrating DuckDB to replace as much of the Python/Pandas data cleaning as possible.
+I am also considering rebasing some of the feature engineering functions into DuckDB.

 #### Prompt
 When a consumer places an order on DoorDash, we show the expected time of delivery.
 It is very important for DoorDash to get this right, as it has a big impact on consumer experience.
 In this exercise, you will build a model to predict the estimated time taken for a delivery.